DashankaNadeeshanDeSilva/CRM_AI_workflow_automation_to_handle_and_respond_customer_emails/README.md

 ![AI_Agent_workflow](images/ai_agent_workflow.png)

-### Input Data:
+### Input to the AI Agent:
-- The AI agent checks emails in regular intervals
+- The AI agent checks emails in regular intervals using a scheduler.
 - Once new emails are received, they are fetched from the client.

 ### Reasoning Engine Tasks:

+#### The reasoning engine is responisble for core functionalities of the  AI Agent.

 1. Read the email body to classify intent and reason from the input data.
 2. Decide actions using an LLM:
     - Determine if knowledge from the vector database (Chromadb) is required to generate a reply email.